 Professor Kirby’s research and consulting have focused on strategies for business and education in China.
 He serves on the Board of Directors of Cabot Corporation; The China Fund, Inc.; The Taiwan Fund, Inc.; the American Council of Learned Societies; and Harvard University Press.
 He chairs the Academic Advisory Council for Schwarzman Scholars at Tsinghua University and serves as Senior Advisor on China to Duke University.

 Professor Kirby holds degrees from Dartmouth College, Harvard University, and (Dr. Phil.
-Honoris Causa) from the Free University of Berlin and the Hong Kong Polytechnic University.
-He is Honorary Professor at Fudan University, Chongqing University, Peking University, Nanjing University, and the Shanghai Academy of Social Sciences.
-He has held appointments also as Visiting Professor at the University of Heidelberg and the Free University of Berlin.
+Honoris Causa) from the Freie Universität Berlin and the Hong Kong Polytechnic University.
+He has been named Honorary Professor at Tsinghua University, Peking University, Nanjing University, Fudan University, Zhejiang University, Chongqing University, East China Normal University, the Shanghai Academy of Social Sciences, and National Chengchi University.
+He has held appointments also as Visiting Professor at University of Heidelberg and the Freie Universität Berlin.
 He is a Fellow of the American Academy of Arts and Sciences.